bloxstreet/support/docs/hr-information/frequently-asked-questions.md

 ### <font color="#C21807">When is it appropriate to use the in-game announcement system?</font>
 You may use the announcement system to advertise departments in the store, to announce a training session, and to request staff members at a department.
 We request refraining from advertising store departments 15 minutes prior to the commencement of any training session.

-### <font color="#C21807">What should I do if I need to go inactive for over three days?</font>
-You are required to create an inactivity notice in the BloxStreet Staffing Support server.

 ### <font color="#C21807">If I need to go AFK while in-game, what should I do?</font>
 If you need to go AFK while in-game, stand against a wall or head to the staff room.
 If you anticipate being AFK for five or more minutes, you are encouraged to leave the server.
 Staying AFK for a prolonged period of time will result in a potential punishment.